hep-mirrors/sherpa/Manual/source/manual/parameters/models/ufo-interface.rst

 simulation.
 In the hard process however, the UFO model masses are always respected.

 For an example UFO setup, see :ref:`MSSM/UFO`.
+If you want to use an extremely complex model with many high-multiplicity vertices, the ``Sherpa-generate-model`` step might require a lot of CPU time and memory even though not all vertices might be necessary for the scattering processes you plan to study.
+In such a case it is advised to restrict the number of external particles in Lorentz functions to the default of ``--lorentznmax 4`` and only increase that number if higher-point functions are needed.

-For more details on the Sherpa interface to FeynRules please consult :cite:`Christensen2009jx`,:cite:`Hoeche2014kca`.
+For more details on the
+Sherpa interface to FeynRules please consult :cite:`Christensen2009jx`,:cite:`Hoeche2014kca`.